2010 Slovak parliamentary election: Fall of government

 On 11 October 2011, parliament voted to approve the expansion of the European Financial Stability Fund on the grounds, according to the Freedom and Solidarity, that Slovakia, the second poorest eurozone country, should not bailout richer countries such as Greece and for bank re-capitalisation.
 As Slovakia was the last eurozone country to vote on the measure, Radičová made it a no confidence vote.
 The measure then failed by 21 votes after both Freedom and Solidarity and Smer abstained.
 However, another vote was expected with Smer rumoured to support it should there be a new election and more stringent terms.
 Smer came to an agreement with the governing coalition to support the measure in what Fico called "the most important document of this period."
 He also explained the first round rejection of the measure as "saying 'no' to a rightist government, but we're saying 'yes' to the rescue fund."
-As per the agreement between the two parties Minister Mikulas Dzurinda said that a snap election has been called: "We decided that as the first point of [Thursday's] parliamentary session, we will work on a proposal to shorten the voting period, with the goal of organising an election on 10 March.
+As per the agreement between the two parties, Minister of Foreign and European Affairs Mikulas Dzurinda said that a snap election had been called: "We decided that as the first point of [Thursday's] parliamentary session, we will work on a proposal to shorten the voting period, with the goal of organising an election on 10 March.
 Immediately after [13 October or 14 October] we will debate proposals related to the EFSF."